Assassin's Creed (comic series): Trial by Fire

-In 2015, Charlotte de la Cruz is an overqualified banker working and living in San Diego, California, who in her free time enjoys chasing down conspiracy theories and playing on her Helix console, which unknowingly grants access to genetic memories of real Assassins and Templars.
-As such, Charlotte uncovers the existence of the secret war between the two factions, though she doubts whether either of them is real.
-After returning home from work one night, Charlotte is shocked to see two Assassins, Galina Voronina and Xavier Chen, who have come to recruit her, much to Charlotte's excitement.
-However, moments later, Charlotte's apartment is broken into by Templars who have come to silence her because of what she knows.
-Galina and Xavier fight the intruders before escaping with Charlotte, taking her to their cell's hideout near the Salton Sea, where she meets the team's technician, Kody Adams.
-The Assassins reveal that they suspect one of their members, Joseph Laurier, of betrayal after he was thought dead and re-emerged recently when he began working with the Templars to locate a powerful Piece of Eden.
-Although Joseph contacted the team and told them this was a ruse to lure out a high-ranking Templar, the Assassins have their doubts and want to find the Piece of Eden before the Templars do.
-To this end, they place Charlotte in the Animus and have her relive the memories of her 17th-century Assassin ancestor, Thomas "Tom" Stoddard.
+In 2015, Charlotte de la Cruz is an overqualified banker living in San Diego, California, who in her free time enjoys chasing down conspiracy theories and playing on her Helix console, which unknowingly grants access to the genetic memories of real Assassins and Templars.
+One night, after returning home, Charlotte is surprised to find the Assassins Galina Voronina and Xavier Chan in her apartment, who inform her of the truth about their Brotherhood's war with the Templars.
+Just then, several Templar agents break into the apartment, seeking to silence Charlotte, but she escapes with Galina and Xavier's help.
+Taken to the Assassins' hideout near the Salton Sea, Charlotte meets the team's technician, Kody Adams, and learns of another Assassin, Joseph Laurier, who is suspected of betraying the Brotherhood and collaborating with the Templars to search for a Piece of Eden.
+However, the Assassins want to be certain of Joseph's treason, so they have Charlotte enter an Animus to relive the memories of her 17th-century Assassin ancestor, Thomas "Tom" Stoddard.